 You should now see the text document being populated by the tag data read by the reader.

 Thanks for joining us and walking through the steps of activating RAINstream and reading RFID tags.
-For more information on all things RFID, visit our RFID resources page or, if you have any questions at all, send us an email or give us a call!
+For more information on all things RFID, visit our RFID resources page or our YouTube channel.
+If you have any questions at all, send us an email or give us a call!